 After partially inflating your board, apply soapy water to the area where you suspect the air leak is located.
 If a leak is present, the soapy water will begin to bubble up in that area, making it easy to find the exact spot requiring a repair.

-STEP 8: Apply glue to both the patch and the area inside the traced line on your board.
+STEP 8: Apply glue to both the patch and the area inside the traced circle on your board

 Following the instructions that came with your repair adhesive, allow both areas where you applied the glue to dry.
 Once the required drying time has passed, proceed to the next step.